 Discussion

 Despite exhibiting high rates of entanglement, both California sea lions and Steller sea lions exhibited high rates of haulout abundance increase in northern Washington.
 The California sea lions in this study experienced the second highest entanglement rate for any otariid in the published literature and the highest otariid entanglement rate documented in the United States (Table 3).
-The observed rate of increase in local haulout abundance for California sea lions (7.8%) was greater than the estimated growth rate of the range-wide population in recent years as the population approached carrying capacity and was similar to the maximum range-wide population growth estimate observed from 1975-2014 (7%) [25].
-The entanglement rate observed in this study for Steller sea lions was almost double other published rates [18,26], and the haulout abundance increase rate calculated for Steller sea lions in this study (7.9%) was close to double the growth rate observed by Pitcher et al. [27] and the National Marine Fisheries Service [28] using population estimates based on pup counts for the eastern distinct population segment of Steller sea lions.
+The observed rate of increase in local haulout abundance for California sea lions (7.8%) was greater than the estimated growth rate of the range-wide population in recent years as the population approached carrying capacity, and was similar to the maximum range-wide population growth estimate observed from 1975-2014 (7%) [25].
+The entanglement rate observed in this study for Steller sea lions was almost double other published rates [18,26; Table 3], and the haulout abundance increase rate calculated for Steller sea lions in this study (7.9%) was more than double the growth rate observed by Pitcher et al. [27] and the National Marine Fisheries Service [28] using population estimates based on pup counts for the eastern distinct population segment of Steller sea lions (3.1%).
 While local haulout abundance trends alone cannot be used to make conclusions regarding the trajectory of the population as a whole, or the impact that entanglement might be having range-wide, it is important to note that use of the study area continues to increase despite such high entanglement rates, and that both populations as a whole are healthy and growing.
 Future studies that incorporate entanglement data from the whole range of each species could illuminate the full impact that entanglements may be having on the two species.
 Furthermore, a longer-termed study could detect delayed impacts of entanglements on local abundance trends that might have been outside the timeframe of this study.

 Table 3: A review of pinniped entanglement rates in the published literature in ascending order of entanglement rate.
 Entanglement rates were calculated using many different methodologies based on many different data collection methods and are not meant to be directly comparable without caution.
 Species are listed using the first letters of their genus and species: Af - Arctocephalus forsteri, Ag – Arctocephalus gazella, Ap – Arctocephalus pusillus, Apd – Arctocephalus pusillus doriferus, App – Arctocephalus pusillus pusillus, At – Arctocephalus tropicalis, Cu – Callorhinus ursinus, Ej – Eumetopias jubatus, Nc – Neophoca cinerea, Zc – Zalophus californianus.